Beware... [mature content]

 As the sun inched its way behind the horizon, Walter knew that he would have to find something soon, anything, an animal, a bird, whatever, in the next day or two or he would probably go crazy.
 Not from hunger.
 Not from loneliness.
 Not from the realisation that he would die alone on a desert island.
 But from these damned withdrawl symptoms that were knawing at him, tearing him up inside like a phantom medieval torture device.

 It was time to turn around.
 Before it got too dark.
 He wasn't going to find anything today.
 He'd try again tomorrow.
 Maybe his prayers would be answered next time.
 Maybe if he begged for forgiveness.
 In his sixty five years, he'd never had to stoop so low.
 But this was different.
-He'd do anything to make himself whole again.
+This was punishment.
+And if God was doing the punishing, Walter knew that he could worm his way out somehow.
+That's how well Walter knew God.

 He shuffled back in the direction of the river at a good pace, hoping to beat sundown.
 If any of his peers could see him now, they'd be sure to have a good laugh at his expense, running along the rough terrain with his robes hitched up, hopping across the rocks, being careful not to slip on the soft moss.